01binary/zeroweb/src/articles/kalman-filter.md

 + A probability distribution is a *mean* of a set of numbers and their *spread* from that mean.
 + The *mean* is the sum of a set of numbers divided by the size of the set.
-+ The spread is called *variance* and denoted by the greek letter σ.
++ The spread from the mean is called *variance* and it's denoted by the greek letter σ (sigma).

 ![variance](./images/kalman-variance.png)